One of those not-as-often-talked-about businesses closely related to mobile detailing is fleet washing.

 If you are new to the industry, it’s definitely worth taking a look at to help grow your business as quickly as possible.

-While these areas might take a few minutes extra, fleet owners will appreciate this level of detail and it’s something to mention in your sales pitch to set you apart.
+Fleet owners will appreciate this level of familiarity, and it’s something to mention in your sales pitch to set you apart.

 While this site is dedicated mainly to detailing and washing cars, fleet washing is really not a bad option if you’re willing to put on the effort it takes to learn.